Ear Balance / Tinnitus

 - Otoscopy and light microscopy – Otoscopy offers clear views of the ear canal and ear drum.
 Light microscopy magnifies these images many times, with increased clarity for diagnosis.

 - Newborn hearing screening and diagnosis – Diagnosis of hearing loss is missed in over 50% of newborns without proper screening.
 An Otoacoustic Emission (OAE) test without Auditory Brainstem Response (ABR) may miss 20% of hearing loss.
 In-clinic complete testing with OAE, ABR, Tympanometry and Auditory Steady State Response (ASSR) is available.
-Young babies can often be in natural sleep for the 1 hour test.
+Young babies can often be in natural sleep for the 1 to 2 hour test..

-- Children hearing tests – Gold standard age-appropriate hearing diagnostic tests in appropriately sized sound-proof rooms by audiology professionals allow for accurate results in challenging child testing situations.
+- Children hearing tests – tests – Gold standard age-appropriate hearing diagnostic tests in appropriately sized sound-proof rooms by pediatric audiology professionals allow for accurate results in challenging child testing situations.
 Behavioral Observation Audiometry, Visual Response Audiometry, Play Audiometry, Pure Tone Audiometry and Tympanometry are all available.
 Children are less cooperative, with shorter attention spans, and need to feel comfortable and engaged.
-In-clinic specialised tests for children of different ages will be tailored accordingly.
-Light sedation of older children is usually required.
+Tests for children of different ages will be tailored accordingly.

 - Eustachian tube dysfunction test – this can confirm if your inability to pop the ears or pressure pains – especially on airplane descent or in lifts are due to dysfunction of the cartilaginous-muscular tubes that connect your middle ears to the back of the nose